How to Picnic in Savannah: A First Time Guide

-Picnics in Savannah are idyllic because there is always an area that provides ample space and views, not to mention multiple restaurants preparing delicious meals that you can pack and serve.
+Picnics in Savannah are idyllic because there is always an area that provides ample space and views, not to mention multiple restaurants preparing delicious meals (and drinks) that you can pack and serve over a blanket.
 Although all those who picnic are not lost, the preparation can be slightly ominous.

 Keep in mind a few details you might want to consider before noshing on the green.